History of artificial intelligence: MIT's "anti-logic" approach

-Boom 1980–1987
+Boom (1980–1987)

-In the 1980s a form of AI program called "expert systems" was adopted by corporations around the world and knowledge became the focus of mainstream AI research.
-In those same years, the Japanese government aggressively funded AI with its fifth generation computer project.
-Another encouraging event in the early 1980s was the revival of connectionism in the work of John Hopfield and David Rumelhart.
-Once again, AI had achieved success.
+In the 1980s, a form of AI program called "expert systems" was adopted by corporations around the world and knowledge became the focus of mainstream AI research.
+Governments provided substantial funding, such as Japan's fifth generation computer project and the U.S. Strategic Computing Initiative.
+"Overall, the AI industry boomed from a few million dollars in 1980 to billions of dollars in 1988."

-The rise of expert systems
+Expert systems become widely used

 An expert system is a program that answers questions or solves problems about a specific domain of knowledge, using logical rules that are derived from the knowledge of experts.

 The earliest examples were developed by Edward Feigenbaum and his students.
 Dendral, begun in 1965, identified compounds from spectrometer readings.
 MYCIN, developed in 1972, diagnosed infectious blood diseases.
 They demonstrated the feasibility of the approach.

 Expert systems restricted themselves to a small domain of specific knowledge (thus avoiding the commonsense knowledge problem) and their simple design made it relatively easy for programs to be built and then modified once they were in place.
 All in all, the programs proved to be useful: something that AI had not been able to achieve up to this point.

-In 1980, an expert system called XCON was completed at CMU for the Digital Equipment Corporation.
+In 1980, an expert system called R1 was completed at CMU for the Digital Equipment Corporation.
 It was an enormous success: it was saving the company 40 million dollars annually by 1986.
-Corporations around the world began to develop and deploy expert systems and by 1985 they were spending over a billion dollars on AI, most of it to in-house AI departments.
+Corporations around the world began to develop and deploy expert systems and by 1985, they were spending over a billion dollars on AI, most of it in in-house AI departments.
 An industry grew up to support them, including hardware companies like Symbolics and Lisp Machines and software companies such as IntelliCorp and Aion.